HCoggers/lab-08-sql/README.md

 Result: 3 hr, 49 mins

-###02-22-2019 6:48pm - Movie API and database table up and functional (not deployed to Heroku)
+###02-25-2019 12:49pm - Yelp and Hiking API and database table up and functional (not working on Heroku deployment)

-Expected Time for feature: 2 hours
+Expected Time for feature: 3-4 hours

-Result: 3 hr, 49 mins
+Result: at least 5 hours

 ## Credits and Collaborations
 ###Powered by: